 After a very eventful, stupid mistake to start our day, we were just happy to finally be out safe and able to snowshoe the rest of the afternoon.

 The scene of the incident, check out the size of the rut where Jackie’s hiking pole is and one to match in the other tire wheel well along higher icy snow edge.
+Ready to finally snowshoe.

 The trail weaves through a beautiful old-growth forest along the bottom of a wide river valley.
 It is a gentle hike without slick steep slopes, a perfect first trail to begin with.